Z3yphr/SQL_Injection_CLI/README.md

-# SQL Injection Testing and Remediation CLI Tool
+# SQL Injection Testing CLI Tool

-This project is a Python-based command-line tool designed to test web applications for SQL injection vulnerabilities and suggest remediation strategies.
+This project is a Python-based command-line tool designed to test web applications for SQL injection vulnerabilities.
 It supports both automated and manual testing, brute-force credential discovery, and blind SQLi extraction.

 ## Features